South African rand

-The South African rand, or simply the rand, (sign: R; code: ZAR) is the official currency of the Southern African Common Monetary Area: South Africa, Namibia (alongside the Namibian dollar), Lesotho (alongside the Lesotho loti) and Eswatini (alongside the Swazi lilangeni).
-It is subdivided into 100 cents (sign: "c").
+The South African rand, or simply the rand, (sign: R; code: ZAR) is the official currency of South Africa.
+It is subdivided into 100 cents (sign: "c"), and a comma separates the rand and cents.

-The South African rand is legal tender in the Common Monetary Area member states of Namibia, Lesotho and Eswatini, with these three countries also having their own national currency (the dollar, the loti and the lilangeni respectively) pegged with the rand at parity and still widely accepted as substitutes.
+The South African rand is legal tender in the Common Monetary Area member states of Namibia, Lesotho, and Eswatini, with these three countries also having national currencies (the dollar, the loti, and the lilangeni respectively) pegged with the rand at parity and still widely accepted as substitutes.
 The rand was also legal tender in Botswana until 1976, when the pula replaced the rand at par.

+The rand is legal tender in Zimbabwe as part of its multiple currency system, which also includes other currencies such as the euro, the pound sterling, the US dollar, and the Zimbabwean ZiG.

 Etymology

-The rand takes its name from the Witwatersrand ("white waters' ridge" in English, rand being the Dutch and Afrikaans word for 'ridge'), the ridge upon which Johannesburg is built and where most of South Africa's gold deposits were found.
-In English and Afrikaans the singular and plural form of the unit ("rand") is the same: one rand, ten rand, two million rand.
+The rand takes its name from the Witwatersrand ("white waters' ridge" in English, rand being the Afrikaans and Dutch word for 'ridge'), the ridge upon which Johannesburg is built and where most of South Africa's gold deposits were found.
+In English, Afrikaans and Dutch, the singular and plural forms of the unit ("rand") are the same: one rand, ten rand, and two million rand.

 History

 The rand was introduced in the Union of South Africa in 1961, three months before the country declared itself a republic.
 A Decimal Coinage Commission had been set up in 1956 to consider a move away from the denominations of pounds, shillings, and pence; it submitted its recommendations on 8 August 1958.
 It replaced the South African pound as legal tender, at the rate of 2 rand to 1 pound, or 10 shillings to the rand.
 The government introduced a mascot, Decimal Dan, "the rand-cent man" (known in Afrikaans as Daan Desimaal).
-This was accompanied by a radio jingle, to inform the public about the new currency.
+This was accompanied by a radio jingle to inform the public about the new currency.
 Although pronounced in the Afrikaans style as /rʌnt/ in the jingles when introduced, the contemporary pronunciation in South African English is /rænd/.